|

 GetCapabilities, XML and OpenGIS WMS standard v.
 1.3 support

-in its rendering pipeline, the OpenGL
+By using double values in its rendering pipeline, the OpenGL

-renderer also takes care of the wrap-around problem that happened in
+renderer also takes care of the wrap-around problem that happened

-values overflow.
+coordinate values overflow.

 The OpenGL support is completely

-transparent, and the application developer does not need to know
+transparent, and the application developer does not need

-The application automatically switches
+OpenGL renderer's capabilities.
+The application automatically switches to the

-to the native GDI renderer if the OpenGL renderer is not available.
+native GDI renderer if the OpenGL renderer is not available.
 For

-example, if an application is displayed on a remote display that does
+example, if an application is displayed on a remote display that

-native X/GDI renderer to
+using the native X/GDI renderer to display the graphics.

-Existing GLG applications can benefit from OpenGL hardware acceleration
+Existing GLG applications can benefit from OpenGL hardware

-by the Toolkit dynamically if they are available on the system, which avoids OpenGL dependencies in the
+available on the system, which avoids

 At run-time, the Toolkit auto-detects